Sophie-Williams/Bitefight-Bot-Demo/README.md

 close or kill 'chromedriver' process with task manager and retry saving.

 ## Licensing
-This software is licensed under Apache 2.0 license, but it also includes third party open source software components, <br>
+This software is licensed under Apache 2.0 license, <br>
+but it also includes third party open source software components, <br>
 which have their own licenses.
 Please see LICENSE/license for more details.

 ## Current versions: